Web-Dev-Uni-Tutorials/functional-programming/notes.md

 alertMsg() //outputs 'Well done you've passed'
 ```

 Being able to use functions as values allows us to do some interesting and useful things with functions.
-The two main ideas are
+The two main ideas are:
 * Passing functions as arguments
 * Returning functions

-##Passing functions as arguments
+## Passing functions as arguments
 Have a look at the following example. *alertMsg* is a function literal. it is passed as an argument to the function *hasPassed*.

 ```javascript